 For carving wood by hand, we recommend the SCHAAF Full Size Wood Carving Tools, Set of 12.
 This set comes with 12 chisels, which give you a wide range of possible carving actions.
 They’re forged from chrome vanadium steel, so they’re extremely strong and hold their edges well.
 They have octagonal handles, so they won’t roll.
 Also included is a storage sleeve, which gives you a way to protect your chisels when they’re not in use.
 Overall this is the best wood carving set out there, though it does require sharpening, which is something to keep in mind before you buy.

 We recommend the SCHAAF Full Size Wood Carving Tools:

-- High Quality Material – Each tool is made from alloy chromium vanadium steel and hardened to Rockwell C60 so blades...
+- Carve Longer – Each tool is made from high quality alloy chromium-vanadium steel and hardened to Rockwell C60, so blades will hold an...

 2. A Power Wood Carving Tool – For the Professional

 If you’re a wood carving professional looking to take your skills to the next level, you’ll need to invest in a high-quality power carving tool.
 These tools work much faster, and they take some time to get used to, but they ultimately produce cleaner lines than those you’re able to get with a hand carving set.
 While they tend to be a big investment, you can get years of use out of them, and they’ll greatly speed up your projects.